Frequently Asked Questions

 No. During public hours, all patrons of the Library have full access to all the Library’s electronic and print resources.

 Yes.
 The Law Library offers a number of opportunities for those interested in volunteering.
-Contact the library for more information.
+You can go to the Law Library website page and read the paragraph 'Volunteer Opportunities'

 Yes.
 Attorneys may make photocopies utilizing our honors system.
 Photocopies and prints are 10¢ per page.

 Yes.
 Attorneys may print from the Library's patron workstations.
 When Library staff members are available, the attorney can pay them for prints.
-When no staff members are available, prints can be paid for on the honors system utilizing a change box located next to the printer/copier or by…
+When no staff members are available, prints can be paid for on the honors system utilizing a change box located by the printer/copier. …

 No. The Michael J. Malone Douglas County Law Library is a non-circulating library.
 All Law Library materials must remain in the Library.